II. THE PROKARYOTIC CELL: BACTERIA

 Following attachment, polymerization and then depolymerization of actin filaments (def) send pseudopods out to engulf the microbe (see Fig. 6) and place it in a vesicle called a phagosome (def) (see Fig. 7).

 Movie of a bacterium being engulfed by a neutrophil.

 © James Sullivan, author.
 Licensed for use, ASM MicrobeLibrary.

 Finally, lysosomes (def), containing digestive enzymes and microbicidal chemicals, fuse with the phagosome containing the ingested microbe and the microbe is destroyed (see Fig. 8).

-2. Role of Glycocalyx in Resisting Phagocytosis
+2. Role of the Glycocalyx in Resisting Phagocytosis

 Capsules enable bacteria to resist phagocytosis.
 For example, capsules can resist unenhanced attachment by preventing the glycoprotein receptors on phagocytes from recognizing the bacterial cell wall components and mannose-containing carbohydrates (see Fig. 10).
 Also, some capsules simply cover the C3b that does bind to the bacterial surface and prevent the C3b receptor on phagocytes from making contact with the C3b (see Fig. 9).
 This will be discussed in greater detail later in Unit 3 under Bacterial Pathogenesis.